Shelley Delahoussaye – Lafayette Animal Shelter and Care Center

 Shelley Delahoussaye on how to prepare adequately for your pet’s safety as a storm or hurricane approaches.

-The ratio of cats and dogs is approximately 50% each.
-About 800 of the 5000 animals are owner-surrendered each year.
-For some, the owner tried to rehome them with no success, and some owners find themselves in a situation where they have to get rid of the pet immediately and turn to the Shelter.
+The ratio of cats and dogs in the shelter is approximately 50% each.
+About 800 of the 5000 animals who arrive annually are owner-surrendered each year.
+For some, the owner tried to rehome them with no success, and other owners find themselves in a situation where they have to get rid of the pet immediately and turn to the Shelter as a last resort.

 Shelley encourages owners who may be struggling with their pet’s behavior to take advantage of Good Pup, an app that teaches your how to effectively manage your pet.
 The Shelter partners with Good Pup and you can take advantage of the live video training for free.
 It is difficult for the Shelter’s staff to see animals returned when perhaps a bit of training and patience can make all the difference in a successful outcome.

-When animals are picked up off the streets, their are varying Stray/Hold times.
-If an animal is untagged or chipped, it will be held for 3 days before being released for adoption; it will be held 5 days if they do have identification in order to give the owner a chance to retrieve their pet.
+When animals are picked up off the streets, there are varying stray/hold times.
+If an animal is untagged or not chipped, it will be held for 3 days before being released for adoption to the general public; it will be held for 5 days if they do have identification, in order to give the owner a chance to retrieve their pet.
 Many pets are reclaimed within one to three days.
 Once the stray/hold period ends, the pet becomes the property of LCG and it can be adopted or transferred.

 Shelley studied Animal Sciences at UL – Lafayette and had plans to become a veterinarian.
 But family responsibilities, namely a pregnancy, changed her plans.
 She worked at the New Iberia Research Center and as a vet tech before joining Lafayette Animal Shelter and Care Facility.
 She is married with four children and has four dogs, a cat and chickens.
 “Its a circus but I love it!”